Names of Macau: Legend

 aura of light and fragrance; she immediately ascended into heaven.
 A temple was built on the specific location where she set foot.

 Several hundred years later (circa 1513), when Portuguese sailors landed and asked the name of the place, the locals replied "媽閣" ("Maa1 Gok3").
 The Portuguese then named the peninsula "Macao".
 A number of other legends exist, including a derivation from 馬交, which is more likely derived from the Portuguese name.

 Textual evidence

 Textual evidence points to the name "Macau" being derived from a local name 阿媽港 ("aa3 maa1 gong2" ("Port of A-Ma")), written as such in both Chinese and Japanese texts since the sixteenth century.
 The name was transcribed variously as "Amaquão" among other spellings, which is equivalent to "Amacão" ([amɐˈkɐ̃w]) in sound.
 The corrupted "Macão" appeared in 1641, before finally losing the nasal tilde into the near-modern form of "Macao" in a 1652 Jesuit publication.
 The evolution to "Macau" is generally attributed to the 1911 Reforms of Portuguese orthography.

-Contemporary Spanish text used a name "Macan", pronounced similarly to "Macão".
+A Contemporary Spanish text used a name "Macan", pronounced similarly to "Macão".
 Batalha suggests that the loss of nasalization may have to do with association with the word cão (dog, devil).